MicrosoftDocs/azure-stack-docs/azure-local/manage/azure-arc-vm-management-overview.md

 Consider the following limitations when managing Arc VMs on Azure Local:

-- You can't take checkpoints on Arc VMs running on Azure Local using on-premises tools.
+- You can't take checkpoints on Arc VMs running on Azure Local using on-premises tools, such as Windows Admin Center or Hyper-V Manager.
 - Updates to Arc VM configurations, such as vCPU, memory, adding network interface or data disk via on-premises tools won't reflect in the Azure portal.

 ## Components of Azure Arc VM management